tsenart/vegeta/README.md

 - `50`, `95`, `99` are the 50th, 95th an 99th [percentiles](https://en.wikipedia.org/wiki/Percentile), respectively, of the latencies of all requests in an attack.
 To understand more about why these are useful, I recommend [this article](https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/) from @tylertreat.
 - `max` is the maximum latency of all requests in an attack.

-The `Bytes In` and `Bytes Out` rows shows:
+The `Bytes In`

 - The `total` number of bytes sent (out) or received (in) with the request or response bodies.
-- The `mean` number of bytes sent (out) or received (in) with the request or response bodies.
+- The `avg` number of bytes sent (out) or received (in) with the request or response bodies.

-The `Response Body Length` row shows:

-- The `total` number of bytes in the content-length header of responses.
+- The `rx` total number of bytes in the content-length header of responses.
-- The `mean` number of bytes in the content-length header of responses.
+- The `rx:avg` average number of bytes in the content-length header of responses.

+The `Bytes Out` row shows:

+- The `total` number of bytes sent (out) or received (in) with the request or response bodies.
+- The `avg` number of bytes sent (out) or received (in) with the request or response bodies.

 The `Success` ratio shows the percentage of requests whose responses didn't error and had status codes between **200** and **400** (non-inclusive).